petre-renware/sdeven/doc_src/SDEVEN.62_PSTR.md

     * can assure enough independence of OS specific commands and "formats" (for example the directory separation character, `\` vs `/`)
     * can be executed on all known public OS-es (Linux, MacOS, Windows)
     * one of the "perfect" candidates is *Python 3*

+### **logs** directory

+This directory will accommodate the *application logs*.
+It is complete optional and is recommended to follow the host operating system "standards".

+Regardless which directory will be used for application logs, a *log rotate* policy is desirable.